 Target population for the intervention (e.g., disconnected youth, third graders at a certain reading proficiency level)

 The measurable outputs that result from delivering the intervention (i.e., number of beneficiaries served, types and number of activities conducted, equity gaps closed).
-If applicable, identify which National Performance Measures will be used as output indicators
+If applicable, identify which National Performance Measures will be used as output indicators.

 Outcomes that demonstrate meaningful changes in knowledge/skill, attitude, behavior, or condition that occur as a result of the intervention.
 If applicable, identify which National Performance Measures will be used as outcome indicators.